New Jersey COVID-19 cases spike; health commissioner warns of 'second wave'

-TRENTON, N.J.
-(AP) - New Jersey added 1,300 new positive coronavirus cases overnight, over 1.5 times more than the previous day's figure — and the highest level since late May — Gov. Phil Murphy said Thursday.
+NEW JERSEY - New Jersey added 1,301 new positive coronavirus cases overnight, over 1.5 times more than the previous day's figure — and the highest level since late May — Gov. Phil Murphy said Thursday.

 The biggest increases are in Ocean County and Monmouth County, the Democratic governor said during a news conference.